TradeMasterNinja/trademaster-alert-connector/README.md

 # TradeMaster Tradingview-Alert-Connector
 `this code is based off of the tradingview-alert-connector https://github.com/junta/tradingview-alert-connector`
 # Docs
-please follow the run on cloud guide https://tv-connector.gitbook.io/docs/setup/run-on-cloud-service
+follow the run on cloud guide
+https://tv-connector.gitbook.io/docs/setup/run-on-cloud-service

 # Prerequisites